linuxelitebr/san/README.md

 ## Overview

-This document describes a chronic Fibre Channel (FC) connectivity issue observed in OpenShift/Kubernetes clusters using Hitachi storage arrays.
-The problem manifests as intermittent loss of storage connectivity requiring manual intervention to restore service.
+This document describes a Fibre Channel (FC) connectivity issue observed in OpenShift/Kubernetes clusters using Hitachi storage arrays.
+The problem occurs **only on nodes that have not yet had any LUN mapped**.
+Once a LUN has been successfully mapped, no intermittent connectivity losses are observed.

 ## Problem Description

-Nodes in the cluster periodically lose connectivity to Hitachi storage volumes over Fibre Channel connections.
-When this occurs, affected nodes cannot access persistent volumes, causing pod failures and service disruptions.
+When a new node in the cluster has no LUNs previously mapped, it may fail to establish initial connectivity with Hitachi storage volumes over Fibre Channel connections.
+This prevents the node from accessing persistent volumes until manual intervention is performed.

 ### Symptoms

-- Persistent Volume Claims (PVCs) fail to mount on affected nodes
+- Persistent Volume Claims (PVCs) fail to mount on newly added nodes
-- Running pods experience I/O errors when accessing storage
-- New pods remain in `ContainerCreating` state indefinitely
+- New pods scheduled on these nodes remain in `ContainerCreating` state indefinitely
-- Multipath shows failed or offline paths to storage
+- Multipath shows no active paths until connectivity is established
 - FC remote ports appear stale or disconnected
-- SCSI devices become unresponsive despite appearing present in the system
+- SCSI devices do not register until a manual rescan or reset is triggered

 ### Impact

-- Application downtime due to storage unavailability
+- Applications cannot start on nodes without mapped LUNs
 - Pod scheduling failures on affected nodes
-- Manual intervention required to restore service
+- Manual intervention required to initialize storage connectivity
-- Potential data corruption if writes are interrupted

 ## Root Cause

-The issue appears to stem from FC port negotiation failures between the Host Bus Adapter (HBA) and the Hitachi storage array.
-The exact trigger is intermittent but results in:
+The issue appears to stem from FC port negotiation failures between the Host Bus Adapter (HBA) and the Hitachi storage array during the **first LUN mapping event on a node**.

-1. Loss of FC fabric connectivity
-2. Stale SCSI device entries
-3. Multipath path failures
-4. Inability to recover automatically
+After a successful mapping, the node maintains stable connectivity with no further issues.

 ## Current Workarounds

-Operations teams typically resolve this issue through one of two methods:
+Operations teams can resolve this issue through one of two methods:

 ### Option 1: HBA Port Reset

 Force a Fibre Channel Link Initialization Protocol (LIP) to renegotiate the connection:

 ```bash
 echo 1 > /sys/class/fc_host/host*/issue_lip
 echo "- - -" > /sys/class/scsi_host/host*/scan
 ```

 ### Option 2: Node Reboot

 Complete node restart to fully reinitialize all storage paths:

 ```bash
 systemctl reboot
 ```